Brent moved in just before Christmas, and can I just say?

 How to Start a Minimalist Wardrobe

-Step One: Take Everything Out of Your Closet (and Dresser!)
+Step 1: Take Everything Out of Your Closet (and Dresser!)

 Shoes, coats, rain jackets, umbrellas, slippers, socks, pajamas, unmentionables, everything.
 Take it all out, and put it on your bed.
 If your bed won’t fit all of your things, that’s okay.
 Do this in stages.
 It might take a while, but I swear, this is worthwhile.

-Step One point Five: Make sure all your hangers match.
+Step 1.5: Make sure all your hangers match.

 This sounds absurd, and silly, and it might be both.
 But seriously.
 Get some hangers (like these lovelies) and throw out the rest.
 However many hangers you buy = the number of items of clothing you’re allowed.

-Step Two: Take Care of the Low-Hanging Fruit
+Step 2: Take Care of the Low-Hanging Fruit

 You’ll see right away that there are items you can get rid of.
 Anything that has dust on the shoulders means it hasn’t been worn in quite some time.
 Put these clothes in bags or boxes and get them out of your bedroom.
 If you want to sell your clothes at a consignment shop, more power to you.
 Seriously.
 But get them out of the bedroom.
 If you put “clothes to sell or give away” in a corner of the room, it’s very likely that they’ll stay there, continuing to gather dust and get in the way of your zen.